dopesaur/fuzzy-cms/README.md

 1. It's fast, 'cuz there's no real database
 2. It's simple, no complicated settings or so, just grab copy and set `777` permission to content folder, and that's it!
 3. It's tiny, few files and that's it!
+4. Less chances of somebody being dig into your code (haha compressed file, phhh)

 That's everything I can think of.